-- (1) Additional information relating to the Company may be found on SEDAR at www.sedar.com. - (2) Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions is contained in the Management Proxy Circular to be issued for our Annual Meeting of Shareholders to be held on April 20, 2011.
-Additional financial information is also provided in our comparative financial statements and

-Management's Discussion and Analysis for the year ended December 31, 2010.
-Copies of these documents are available upon request from our Corporate Secretary.

-(3) Unless otherwise stated information contained herein is as at March 15, 2011.
+- 1. Additional information relating to the Company may be found on SEDAR at www.sedar.com. - 2.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, securities authorized for issuance under equity compensation plans, options to purchase securities and interests of insiders in material transactions is contained in the Management Proxy Circular to be issued for our Annual Meeting of Shareholders to be held on April 25, 2012.
+Additional financial information is also provided in our comparative financial statements and Management's Discussion and Analysis for the year ended December 31, 2011.
+Copies of these documents are available upon request from our Corporate Secretary. - 3.
+Unless otherwise stated information contained herein is as at March 5, 2012.

-SCHEDULE A
+Schedule A